PGARIGA/Send_Email_via_CMD/README.md

 ## Conclusion
 This PowerShell script provides a simple yet effective way to send emails with attachments using Office 365 SMTP.
 By automating email notifications, you can streamline reporting and alerting processes efficiently.

-For more PowerShell automation scripts, check out our [GitHub repository](https://github.com/your-repository).